magento/devdocs/guides/v2.2/migration/migration-troubleshooting.md

 #### Explanation

 This error occurs during the process of [incremental migration]({{ page.baseurl }}/migration/migration-migrate-delta.md) of changes to data.
-It means deltalog tables (with prefix m2_cl_*) were not found in Magento 1 database.
+It means deltalog tables (with prefix `m2_cl_*`) were not found in Magento 1 database.
 The tool installs these tables during [data migration]({{ page.baseurl }}/migration/migration-migrate-data.md) as well as database triggers which track changes and fill deltalog tables.

-Possible reason of the error could be if migration of data is done not from live Magento 1 store but its copy.
-If you overwrite the copy again from live Magento 1, the deltalog tables will be erased.
+One reason for the error could be that you are trying to migrate from a *copy* of your live Magento 1 store, not from live store itself.
+When you make a copy of the M1 live store DB, that copy does not contain the triggers and additional deltalog tables in the DB, and the migration fails.
+It fails because the delta migration mode does NOT make comparisons between the DB of M1 and M2 and then migrate the differences.
+Instead, the DMT uses triggers and additional deltalog tables to perform the migration.
+And these triggers are not within the copy because you may not have run a migration yet on the live DB from which you made the copy.
+In such a case, your copy will not contain the triggers and deltalog tables that the DMT needs to perform a migration.

 #### Possible solution